-Welcome to Lung-Fu-Do!
+Welcome to Chattanooga Family Karate

 Lung-Fu-Do (translated “Way of the Dragon and Tiger”) is an eclectic or blended martial arts system, founded by the late grandmaster Charles Conley during the 1960’s.
 Master Conley’s goal was to take the best techniques from the various systems he had studied and create a “uniquely American martial arts style”.